-Nanni engines are assembled and tested in view to have minimum environmental impact as possible.
+Nanni engines are assembled and tested in view to cause the minimum possible environmental impact.
 This objective, however, can only be achieved with full cooperation of the end user.

 Operating and maintenance instructions issued in the Company User Manuals are providing the best help for the user to protect their engine(s) and to adopt environmentally responsible behaviour.